cyclinbox/citationMap/README.md

 ## Pitfalls

-Due to the limitation of PubMed web API, some articles' referernce list cannot load correctly.
+1. Due to the limitation of PubMed web API, some articles' reference list cannot load correctly.
 Therefore, the report cannot display all citation relationships.
+2. Current version of this program only can display reference network.
+In the future we will support citation network.
+3. If input too much articles into program, the render on the web browser will be very slow.
+Recommend input is less than 10 articles.
+In the future we will support node pruning, which will remove some low citation/reference articles.